Meet the team

 Your lead educator is Martin Nthakomwa, module course lecturer in International Disaster Relief and Community Reconstruction at Coventry University.

 Martin is both an academic and experienced humanitarian, with nearly two decades of experience.
-He has taught humanitarian policy makers and practitioners from every corner of the globe.
-During his time, Martin has worked closely and in many international humanitarian agencies based in the United Kingdom.
+He has taught humanitarian policymakers and practitioners from every corner of the globe and has worked both with and in many international humanitarian agencies in the United Kingdom.

-You can follow Martin by selecting the link to his FutureLearn profile page and selecting ‘follow’.
+You can follow Martin via the link on his FutureLearn profile page.
 That way, you’ll be able to see all the comments that he makes.

-On this course we are also joined by Moustafa Osman, international humanitarian relief expert and a visiting lecturer of disaster management from Birmingham University (UK).
-He has extensive first-hand experience in managing humanitarian complex emergencies and natural disasters, including assessment, setting up operations, programme design and implementation, monitoring and evaluating humanitarian responses to a wide variety of disaster incidents around the world.
+On this course, we are also joined by Moustafa Osman, international humanitarian relief expert and a visiting lecturer in disaster management from Birmingham University (UK).
+He has extensive first-hand experience in many elements of managing complex humanitarian emergencies and natural disasters, including assessment, setting up operations, programme design and implementation, monitoring, and evaluating humanitarian responses to a variety of incidents around the world.

-Over the next two weeks, you’ll be working closely with your colleagues on the course, so take this chance to introduce yourself to both your educators and your colleagues.
+Over the next two weeks, you’ll be working closely with your colleagues on the course, so take this chance to introduce yourself to both them and your educators.
 If you wish, you may share what has led you to take part in this course through Coventry University.

 © Coventry University.
 CC BY-NC 4.0